Schumer reelected Senate leader after Dems expand majority

 WASHINGTON (AP) — Sen. Chuck Schumer was unanimously elected Thursday for another term as Senate Democratic leader, helming a bolstered 51-seat majority for a new era of divided government in Congress.

+“We had a great unified meeting, where we were both very glad about what we were able to accomplish in the last Congress and setting aspirations — strong aspirations — that we will accomplish as much in the next two years,” Schumer said afterward, flanked by the dozen-member team.

-As Senate majority leader, Schumer has proven to be a surprisingly steady, if frenzied, force amid one of the more consequential sessions of Congress.
+As Senate majority leader, Schumer has proven to be a surprisingly steady, if frenzied, force in one of the more consequential sessions of Congress.
+But with Republicans taking control of the House and confronting President Joe Biden in the new year, it will be a fresh challenge for Schumer in divided Washington.

-He took the helm in the weeks after the Jan.
-6, 2021 attack on the Capitol, and led his party through the COVID-19 crisis and unexpected legislative achievements, many of them bipartisan.
+The Brooklyn-born Schumer took the top position in the weeks after the Jan.
+6, 2021, attack on the Capitol, and has led his party through the COVID-19 crisis and unexpected legislative achievements, many of them bipartisan.
 A former campaign chief, he steered the party to the majority and expanded it to 51 seats with Sen. Raphael Warnock’s special election win Tuesday in Georgia.

+Senate Democrats filled out their leadership team both with new and returning figures.

+Sen. Dick Durbin of Illinois was elected for another term in the No. 2 spot as the Democratic whip.
+The No. 3 position went to Sen. Debbie Stabenow of Michigan.
+And Sen. Patty Murray of Washington was nominated to be the Senate president pro-tempore, and will face a Senate vote in the new year for the position.
+This would make her third in the line of presidential succession after the vice president and House speaker.

 Schumer’s reelection puts two New Yorkers at the top of the Democratic leadership in Congress, alongside Rep. Hakeem Jefferies, the incoming House minority leader.
 Jeffries was elected to lead Democrats after Speaker Nancy Pelosi’s decision to step aside next year.